klaus-kramer/agent-minimal/README.md

 ## ai-assistant-tools inside (in agent-minimal type /tools):
 - read_file: Read the content of a file (e.g. read file LICENSE.txt)
 - list_directory: List files and subdirectories of a path
 - write_file: Write content to a file
+- edit_file: Replace text in an existing file
 - web_fetch: Fetch content from a URL (e.g. show the output of URL https://example.com )
 - web_search: Search the web using DuckDuckGo
 - search_pattern: Search file contents using a regex pattern